mParticle/docs/src/pages/guides/platform-guide/introduction/index.md

 * **Audience** data captures groups of users that meet a given set of criteria.
 For example, you might create an audience of users who have purchased icecream from your app and forward that audience to a marketing automation platform, to target messages to those users when new dairy products become available.

-## Accounts, Organizations, and Workspaces
+## Accounts, organizations, and workspaces

 mParticle creates a unique organization for you.
 It's the container for all data and metadata related to your mParticle.
 Within an organization, mParticle will create one or more accounts for you, and within each account, you can create one or more workspaces.
 Your choices for account and workspace setup are important because these choices affect identity and feature provisioning.